What is Payroll and how are Payroll Calculations done?

 Pay periods

-Pay periods are the dates for which payroll calculations are carried out and span a month, a fortnight or a week.
+Usually, payroll calculations cover pay periods that span a month, a fortnight, or a week.
 A payroll cycle meaning monthly, weekly or biweekly payouts to employees in exchange of their services or work.

-A payroll is calculated at the end of each pay-period based on payroll calculation formula.
+Calculate the payroll at the end of each pay period using the payroll calculation formula.
 There are a few important considerations while defining pay periods.

-1. All government reporting related to payroll corresponds to financial years and is broken down into monthly, quarterly, half-yearly and annual returns of different types.
+1. Governments require payroll reporting by financial years, broken down into monthly, quarterly, half-yearly, and annual returns of various types.

 2. To ease and streamline the processes, the pay periods should ideally correspond to the financial year.
 In the Indian payroll context financial years span 01 Apr to 31st March of the following year.
 Your pay periods should map to this as well.

-3. There should be a gap of 3 – 5 days between the end of the pay period and the payout date.
-This reduces pressure on the payroll processing department.
+3. Moreover, there should be a gap of 3 – 5 days between the end of the pay period and the payout date.
+Hence, this reduces pressure on the payroll processing department.
 So if you want to pay a salary on the 1st of each month, the corresponding pay period should end on the 25th of the prior month.

 Salary structure